What Not to Say to Someone Grieving Here are 16 Simple Tips

 What Not to Say to Someone Grieving, do not say these tips

-Before we touch on what not to say to someone grieving let’s first look at a couple of pieces of advice first, ok?
+Before we touch on what not to say to someone grieving let’s first look at a couple of pieces of advice, ok?
 In all honesty, or at least in my personal opinion, sometimes it’s best to just listen to our grieving friends instead of saying words that may hurt them.
 Your presence alone is more comfortable than anything you may know or realize.

 1. How are you really doing?